Academy of General Dentistry Logo

 Over the years, the AGD community grew, surpassing the milestones of 20,000 members in the 80s, 30,000 in the 90s, and 40,000 by the turn of the millennium.
 In doing so, the company has worked tirelessly to expand its offerings to the dental community.

-Currently, AGD has more than 43,000 members, making it a giant in the dental industry, second only to the American Dental Association.
-Unwavering in its mission, the AGD continues its journey of equipping general dentists with the tools, knowledge, and support to provide unrivaled quality patient care.
+AGD has more than 43,000 members, making it a giant in the dental industry, second only to the American Dental Association.
+Unwavering in its mission, the AGD continues its journey to equip general dentists with the tools, knowledge, and support to deliver unrivaled quality patient care.

 Meaning and History